miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Console Commands:
 -----------------
-Add "-console" and "-dev" to the shortcut and open console with "~".
-Use it out of the menu only or type "chareditor" in case it freezes!
+Open the console (default key "~") from the main menu only, or type "chareditor" if it freezes!
+All commands can be added to cfg files.

 god               Godmode
 noclip            Flymode